 June is a busy month.
 Weddings, graduations, Father’s Day, anniversaries are just some of the celebrations in June.
 Celebrations are fun often marking new beginnings or monumental occasions.
 For the people attending the celebrations, it can be an investment.
 An investment in Hallmark™ cards and gift cards.
 Instead of investing in gift cards, invest in making more memories.
 Let’s create a home wine bar to mark these milestone events.
 A home wine bar can be as small or large as you make it.
 Here are wine bar at home ideas.

 I could and should write a separate blog on wine glasses.
 You can get lost and confused trying to select the “right” type of wine glass.
 Let’s keep it simple.
-At the most, you should have three types of glasses: red, white and sparkling.
+At the least, you should have three types of glasses: red, white and sparkling.
 Purchase six of each type.
 If you want to keep it funky and fresh, select a stemless glass.
 Make the red wine glass the stemless glass.
 It can double as a cocktail glass.

 What is the difference among white, red and sparkling glasses?
 It is all about the bowl (where you pour the wine).
 Red wine requires a larger bowl for the wine to breathe.
 It has more surface to air contact.
 A smaller bowl is sufficient for white and sparkling wines.
+You can read Nisbets types of wine glasses blog for further information about what you should consider when purchasing wine glasses.

 If you want to get fancy, coupe glasses make the wine bar look sophisticated.
 Coupe glasses are the timeless Champagne glasses.
 These glasses also super versatile.
 Not only are coupes an acceptable alternative to flutes for champagne, they can add drama to your cocktails or desserts.
 If you still have trouble deciding on selecting sparkling wine glasses, read Glass Matters: The Best Glass to Sip Sparkling Wine …